 Alyson is married to Jim, a Chartered Financial Planner with his own pension and investment business in Leicestershire and has two step-daughters and a son.
 Her hobbies are skiing, yoga and going to the gym.

-Gp Capt (Ret’d) Bill Mahon left the RAF earlier this year, having served in a wide variety of posts on units, at RAF Command HQ, MoD Central Staff and, more latterly, in Defence Equipment & Support, in a career lasting more than 30 years.
+Gp Capt (Ret’d) Bill Mahon served in the RAF in a wide variety of posts on units, at RAF Command HQ, MoD Central Staff and, more latterly, in Defence Equipment & Support, in a career lasting more than 30 years.
 Bill is married with two grown up children.